 The Ten – Trusting Your Community

-Security and trust are quickly replaced by fear.
-You always check the mirrors when you pull up to the ATM to see if someone is lurking in the shadows.
-At traffic lights you double check your doors to be sure they are locked.
-You watch your mirrors for suspicious looking pedestrians.
-Evaluate escape routes if someone should approach you car and demand that you give it to them.
-Some of you might call that being paranoid and I won't argue.
+Security and trust can be replaced by fear in a moment.
+When you go to your car you check to see if someone is lurking in the shadows.
+At traffic lights you watch for suspicious looking pedestrians and make sure your doors are locked.
+Some people call that being paranoid and I won't argue that.
 Most people who have been victims of theft don't really care what you call it.
 They know what it is.
 It is fear.
 And fear is one of Satan's most effective weapons for destroying community.
 It is hard to love people you are afraid of.
 It is hard to share fellowship with people you don't trust.

 The first principle is the right of ownership is affirmed.

 It is not a sin to have things.
 Most of us here this morning would say, well of course we can own things, have you seen how much tax I pay on the stuff I owe?
 But it’s important that we make sure we own things and that things don’t own us.

 From the beginning God created people to be caretakers, we are to take care of the things that God has allowed us to posses.
 It is okay for us to own things.
 But, God never gives the Haves the right to oppress the Have Nots.
 God has never condoned His people amassing a fortune at the cost of others' well-being.